dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/bonus_exercises_2.md

 * CSM → PN
   - Give a reduction from CSM with bag mailbox to Petri net that preserves control-state reachability.
     By preserving control-state reachability, we mean that a machine `M_i` in the CSMs can reach a given state `s_i` iff the PN obtained with the reduction can cover a marking `M`.
-    For a given `M_i` and `s_i` explain what `M` you get with your reduction.
+    For a given `M_i` and `s_i` explain the marking `M` one gets with your reduction.
-  - How many places and transitions does the PN has as a function of `N`, `m`, and `|Σ|` ?
+  - How many places and transitions does the PN have?
+Describe it as function with parameters `N`, `m`, and `|Σ|`.
 * PN → CSM
-  - Give are reduction from Petri net to communicating state machines such that a covering question for the Petri net can be encoded as a control-state reachability question in the CSM.
+  - Give a reduction from Petri net to communicating state machines such that a covering question for the Petri net can be encoded as a control-state reachability question in the CSM.
-  Your reduction can use the marking to cover and produce different CSM depending on that marking.
+  Your reduction may use the marking to cover and produce different CSM depending on that marking.